tethyrplays/tethyrplays/session/2021-lmop-with-dm-nicole.md

 Hosted by Dungeon Master Nicole

-Overview of game rules, ettiquette and payment; how to use Roll20 and Discord for rpg
+Overview of game rules, ettiquette and payment, and basic tutorial of Roll20 VTT and Discord for tabletop rpging.

 Created Lv 1 characters
 - Gar Rollisk (Half-Orc, Barbarian)